smswithoutborders/SMSWithoutBorders-OpenAPI/docs/reference_documentation.rst

             "uuid": ""
         }

-    - If the ``errors`` array is empty all messages were sent out successfully.
+    - If the ``errors`` array is empty all messages were requested successfully.
+    - ``callback_url`` field accepts multiple urls, seperate each with a comma.
+Example `"callback_url":"https://example.com,https://example1.com,https://example2.com"`

 .. code-block:: bash